Mcastres/Bodacc/README.md

 ### Intalling database

-The repository include a dump of the empty database called "database_dump".
+The repository include a dump of the empty database called "structure.sql".
 Create your database with it by running the following command:

 ```sh
 $ pg_dump bodacc < structure.sql